spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/02-add-backup-location-sts.md

 7. Review the details of the newly created IAM role in AWS Account B.

-8. In the **Trust relationships** section of the IAM role, a relationship will already be defined for Palette so that Palette can assume this role under specified conditions.
-The codeblock below displays an example trust relationship. <br /> <br />
+8. In the IAM role's **Trust relationships** section, a relationship will already be defined for Palette so that Palette can assume this role under specified conditions.
+The code block below displays an example of a trust relationship. <br /> <br />

   ```json
   {